fdore/email4dev/README.md

 ==============

 email4dev is a set of Http Handler and Http Listener to expose eml files as html.
-This is particularly usefull when running Test Automation around emails.
+This is particularly useful when running automated tests around emails.
 No need to login to your email inbox to retrieve and parse your emails anymore.
-Simply access them via a direct Http call.
+Simply access them via a direct http call.

-You can configure the built-in .Net SmtpClient to drop emails into a location on disk. email4dev enables you to search and retrieve emails via http.
+You can configure the built-in .Net SmtpClient to drop emails into a location on disk. email4dev enables you to search and retrieve them via http.

 Simply enter http://<your server>:8887?Subject=my email subject, and the html body of the email will be returned. email4dev allows you to search emails by subject, body, recipient and by dates.

-Configure Smtp to drop emails on drive
+Configure your SMTP client to drop emails on drive
 --------------------------------------

 First of all, you will need to configure your smtp client to drop emails on drive.